aerogear/graphql-testx/README.md

 // ...

-// close the server otherwise the server
+// close the server once you finish otherwise it
 // will not allow nodejs to exit server.close();
 ```

+Under to hood we use Graphback to parse the Type Definitions/Data Model and generate the GraphQL schema and resolvers.
+See the [Graphback Docs on Data Model Definition](https://graphback.dev/docs/datamodel)

 ### Create the client